Quantal Response Equilibrium with a Continuum of Types: Characterization and Nonparametric Identification: Applications

 \section{Applications}

 We consider three games: the volunteer's dilemma, the compromise game, and a global game.
 The games were chosen to showcase a broad range of possible applications.
-While we invoke \hyref{thm:RQRE_char}[Theorems] and \ref{thm:SQRE_char} in all applications, the arguments are unique in each case.
+While we invoke \hyref{theorem:rqre:characterization}[Theorems] and \ref{theorem:sym-qre:characterization} in all applications, the arguments are unique in each case.\footnote{ In \ref{section:conditions}, we show that the payoffs satisfy the regularity needed to obtain the results in \hyref{theorem:rqre:characterization}[Theorems] and \ref{theorem:sym-qre:characterization}, as one can further relax \ref{assumption:a1}-\ref{assumption:a4}.
+For example, in the global games application, rather than establishing \ref{assumption:a2}, we show directly that all QRE must be strictly increasing.
+Since \ref{assumption:a2} is only used to establish this, existence and characterization results go through unchanged.
+It is also the case that for this, and all other applications we consider, the unique symmetric Bayesian Nash equilibrium is in threshold strategies. }